‘I’m looking for a new community of my kind of people’

-To help meet that important need, Carle Cancer Center is starting a new support group called Healing After Loss.
+To help meet that important need, Carle Cancer Center offers a relatively new support group called Healing After Loss.
 It aims to help address the unique sorrows and next steps caregivers and loved ones face after a death caused by cancer.
-The first round of free sessions begins September 5 at noon in the Cancer Center’s first-floor conference room.
+The next round of free sessions begins May 1.
+Please call (217) 383-4581 for more information.

 “Throughout the six weeks of group, our goal is to help our members understand their grief, find strength, learn tools for coping, grow from the shared experiences of other group members, and celebrate the life of their loved one,” said Kelly Harris, LCSW, asking people to RSVP before Tuesday by calling 217-383-4066.